Model module#

 - Parameters:

-model_id (str) – Model id (hash)
+model_hash (str) – Model id (hash)

-type (str, optional) – Defines the type of the logs that are going to be filtered, can assume the values ‘Ok’, ‘Error’, ‘Debug’ or ‘Warning’
+log_type (Optional[str], default=None) – Defines the type of the logs that are going to be filtered, can assume the values ‘Ok’, ‘Error’, ‘Debug’ or ‘Warning’

 - Raises: